M4nw3l/pythonista-jscore-runtime/README.md

 - Zero dependencies, implented as a single file Python module, using just `objc-util` and the python standard library.

 ## Features - Unstable
-- WebAssembly System Interface (WASI) snapshot preview 1 now has partial support and passes a number of the official [WebAssembly/wasi-testsuite](https://github.com/WebAssembly/wasi-testsuite) tests.
+- WebAssembly System Interface at [(WASI) snapshot preview 1](https://github.com/WebAssembly/WASI/tree/wasi-0.1) now has partial support and passes a number of the official [WebAssembly/wasi-testsuite](https://github.com/WebAssembly/wasi-testsuite) tests.
 	- Python WASM components shimming from Python classes mechanism implemented with JavaScriptCore function callbacks.
 Imports may be satisfied with Python or JavaScript functions.
 	- Folder mounting with near complete file system access to Pythonista's sandboxed file system with wasi fds (file descriptors) manipulation functions.
 (Note: Symlinks are not currently supported with `path_symlink`).
 	- System clocks passthrough to real iOS system clocks with Python `time` module, realtime, monotic, process_cputime and thread_cputime.(process_cputime and thread_cputime are equivalent due to implementation.)